EGI-Federation/fedcloud-documentation/source/storage.rst

-If you are in need of more storage than the one provided within image disk of your VMs, or need to persist data independently from the VMs storage, you will need to use one of the solutions available on the EGI service catalogue.
+If you are in need of more storage than the one provided within image disk of your VMs, or need to persist data independently from the VMs storage, you will need to use one of the solutions available on the `EGI service catalogue <https://www.egi.eu/services/>`_.

 There are two kind of storage services, Block and Object.
 Both of them have their own set of advantages and disadvantages